Infineon/mtb-examples-CYBT-213043-MESH-btsdk-mesh-demo/mesh-demo/light_dimmable/read_me.txt

 Lightness Model.

 Features demonstrated
- - LED usage on the CYBT-213043-MESH EZ-BT Mesh Evaluation Kit / CYW920819EVB-02 Evaluation Kit
+ - LED usage on the WICED Kit
  - Processing of the Light Lightness messages

 See chip specific readme for more information about the BT SDK.